Jwindustries/IT-1025/README.md

 Module 10 task 3 is a python program that compares a number to 100 and prints out whether it is greater than or less than 100.

-Python.png is a screenshot of the Module 10 task 3 program which shows both the code and the redultant output by the program.
+Python.png is a screenshot of the Module 10 task 3 program which shows both the code and the resultant output by the program.